PoemaIX/KSKB-IX/docs/PoP-List-en.md

         | KVM| 1C | 2G | 16G | NTD350 |

         ???
 "IX Global Rules"
-            * Comply with the laws of the Republic of China (Taiwan) and refrain from any action that may result in the confiscation of the computer
+            * Complying with the laws of the Republic of China (Taiwan) and refrain from any action that may result in the confiscation of the computer.
-            * Especially prohibited are any operations involving "money."
+            * Especially prohibited are any operations involving "money".
 For example, game card top-up or registration of related accounts, as well as account opening or operations related to financial web pages/programs.
-            * For personal use only; transfer, rental, and commercial use are prohibited
+            * For personal use only; transfer, rental, and commercial uses are prohibited.
-            * Prohibited actions include sending packages from the host to the outside or inside (regardless of whether they are active), ARP attacks, ARP hijacking, scanning weak passwords, malicious enumeration, DDoS, Trojans, and interference with the operation of other servers
+            * Prohibited actions include sending packages from the host to the outside or inside (regardless of whether they are active), ARP attacks, ARP hijacking, scanning weak passwords, malicious enumeration, DDoS, Trojans, and interference with the operation of other servers.
-            * Prohibited activities include sending spam emails or messages, spreading Trojans and viruses (including malicious files referencing other servers)
+            * Prohibited activities include sending spam emails or messages, spreading Trojans and viruses (including malicious files referencing other servers).
-            * Prohibited from using Torrents, BT, or similar methods to download or distribute copyrighted content
+            * Prohibited from using Torrents, BT, or similar methods to download or distribute copyrighted content.
-            * Prohibited from using tools such as net_speeder/finalspeed/kcptun, or any form of packet multiplication that interferes with network operation
+            * Prohibited from using tools such as net_speeder/finalspeed/kcptun, or any form of packet multiplication that interferes with network operation.
             * Utilize resources reasonably.
-Prohibited from consuming/occupying CPU/network bandwidth for a long time, such as rclone storage transfer/mining, or making my home network feel slow (this is the primary criterion)
+Prohibited from consuming/occupying CPU/network bandwidth for a long time, such as rclone storage transfer/mining, or making my home network feel slow (this is the primary criteria).
-            * Prohibited activities such as web crawling/account registration that may result in the IP being flagged as a bot (commonly known as IP contamination)
+            * Prohibited from activities such as web crawling/account registration that may result in the IP being flagged as a bot (commonly known as IP contamination).
-            * Prohibited from running resource-intensive programs, such as online games
+            * Prohibited from running resource-intensive programs, such as online games.

         ???+ PoP Specific Regulations
-            KSKB provides resources for free to provide a place for individuals interested in network operation to practice network configuration.
+            KSKB provides resources for free to provide a place for individuals interested in network operation to practice with network configurations.
 It also allows networking enthusiasts to connect, discuss, and experiment with different network architectures, collectively improving their technical skills.
 However, for KSKB, electricity costs (≈NT200/month), internet fees (NT1099/month), and hardware costs (≈NT25000) are expenses.
-KSKB does not want its funds to be used for purposes other than experimentation and practicing network configuration.
+KSKB does not want its funds to be used for purposes other than experimentation and practicing network configurations.
 Therefore, the use of VMs is subject to the following regulations:

             <h4>Usage Regulations</h4>